jprante/jprante.github.com/_posts/elasticsearch/2012-05-16-multilingual-analysis-for-title-search.md

 When we recently explored ISBN search, we got some appetite for books, and now we want more, advanced book search.
 Let's turn to a library catalog.
 How do libraries, book stores, publishers and vendors offer a convenient, friendly search for book titles?
 ISBN is obviously not enough.
 Favorites for search are title keywords.

 In this lesson, we focus on the most important search category, the *known item search*.
 Known item search is a very old concept \[1\], it's as old as information retrieval as an academic discipline.
-It is evident that most people are needing to search for known items in a catalog succesfully.
-But how can we implement such a book title search with Elasticsearch?
+It is evident that most people are in need for successful known item search in a catalog.
+But how can we implement such a title search with Elasticsearch?

 What the users are longing for
 -----------------------------

-At first, we should summarize the characteristics and current expectations of a known-item search from a user's point of view.
+At first, we should remind the characteristics and current expectations of a known-item search from a user's point of view.

 - very fast response